The orienting response: a DBR-friendly explanation

 sudden surges of fear

-going blank or “checking out”
+going blank or checking out

-The body’s “first draft” of reality
+The body’s first draft of reality

-A useful way to think of it:
+A helpful way to think about it is this:

-your thinking mind (the Upper Brain) arrives later with the slower draft: “I’m probably safe”
+your thinking mind arrives later with the slower draft: I’m probably safe

-So people often say:
+That is why people so often say:

-“I know I’m safe… but my body doesn’t.”
+I know I’m safe, but my body doesn’t seem to know it.

 DBR works right at that crossroads.